top of page

 Add-On Creep Is Real

-This is the part that catches a lot of small businesses off guard.
+This is the part that catches many small businesses off guard.
 You start with what seems like the right plan, then realize you need a feature or two that are tucked into different bundles or licensed separately.
 Suddenly you’re stacking $5 add-ons per user per month on top of your core subscription.

-It’s a bit like buying a base model car and then finding out you need to pay extra for the steering wheel, the mirrors, and the seatbelt.
-None of these are big costs individually, but at scale they can really impact your budget.
+It’s a bit like buying a base model car and then finding out you need to pay extra for the steering wheel, mirrors, and seatbelt.
+None of these are big costs individually, but at scale, they can really impact your budget.

 Office 365 for Small Business Shouldn't Be a Guess